Bingo? Knitting? Senior pickleball? What do retirees do with all their free time?

 The newspaper also includes upcoming events, safety tips and updates on community service projects, like food or clothing drives and crocheting hats for Camp Hope.

-Whether Holiday residents are making the news or reporting it, they’re spending their retirement doing what they love.
+Whether Holiday residents are making the news or reporting it, they’re enjoying active retirement living by doing what they love.

 Dig your roots

-Every day’s a party for Jim and Deb, residents at Holiday Mallard Point in Cedar Falls, Iowa.
-Jim wears a different hat every day of the week, and on special occasions, the couple dresses up in full costume.
+Every day’s a party for Holiday residents Jim and Deb.
+Jim wears a different hat every day of the week, and on special occasions, the couple dresses in full costume.

 But Jim and Deb go deeper than just having a good time.
 The pair have continued tracing family trees started by Deb’s older cousins and branched out to research Jim’s.
 They upload their work to Ancestry.com so others can reference their findings.

 Two fun facts they’ve uncovered suggest Jim’s ancestors may have traveled to the New World aboard the Mayflower.
-They also helped a neighbor at Holiday uncover ties to the King himself, Elvis Presley.
+They also helped a fellow resident uncover ties to the king himself, Elvis Presley.

 Break a leg